JanoBourian/fastapi-basic/README.md

     - Hashings password is important

 ## Authentication
+    - Log with the username and password
+    - JWT Token

+### Steps:
+    - create a router and post method
+    - add router to main.py
+    - create a schema for the request (in the post method)
+    - Add necessary imports:
+        - get_db
+        - crypto
+        - get User model (or anything model that we required)
+    -

 ## Steps no learned
     - Initialize database
     - Hashing pwd
     - Routing
+    - Authentication

 ## Generate requirements.txt
     - pip freeze >> requirements.txt